-How to Mitigate Security Risk: To reduce your exposure to these kinds of attacks, you should set a minimum standard for security that vendors must meet and monitor for compliance.
+How to mitigate security risk: To reduce your exposure to these kinds of attacks, you should set a minimum standard for security that vendors must meet and monitor for compliance.
 Also, be sure that they meet the legal regulations for your industry before you proceed.
 Finally, always have backups of your data and redundancy plans in case of a system failure on their end.

-10. Be Compliant with Industry Regulations
+10. Be Compliant With Industry Regulations

 Regulatory agencies for various industries understand the vital role cybersecurity plays in helping their sectors thrive in today's world.
 That is why they enforce strict compliance with their information security regulations for their stakeholders.
 A good example is the Payment Card Industry Data Security Standard (PCI DSS), which provides cybersecurity risk mitigation strategies to prevent credit card fraud and unauthorized access to sensitive data.

-How to Mitigate Security Risk: Identify the cybersecurity regulations required for your industry and review the compliance requirements to see what steps you should take to reach full compliance.
+How to mitigate security risk: Identify the cybersecurity regulations required for your industry and review the compliance requirements to see what steps you should take to reach full compliance.
 Take note of any actions involving external auditors' validation to confirm compliance.

-How Liquid Web Can Help with Security
+How Liquid Web Can Help With Security

-The steps outlined above are a great starting point for building your security infrastructure.
-However, if you want to stay ahead of new and emerging threats from malicious actors, then your cybersecurity risk mitigation strategies must be adaptable.
+The steps outlined above are a great starting point for building your threat mitigation infrastructure.
+However, if you want to stay ahead of new and emerging threats from malicious actors, your cybersecurity risk mitigation strategies must be adaptable.

 Marho is a Community Support agent at The Events Calendar and enjoys helping people discover how information technology can provide great solutions to their everyday problems.
 His career in IT can clearly be traced to his love for all things science fiction.